 Start your trip in Uptown Charlotte at the NASCAR Hall of Fame.
 It’s where the sport’s biggest names are enshrined in the Hall of Honor.
 There is a lot to see, so take your time – at least an entire morning or afternoon.

-Begin your visit at Glory Road, an exhibit that uses racing machines – past and present – to trace the evolution of the motorsports car.
+Begin your visit at the Glory Road exhibit.
+The current collection of 19 race-used cars debuted in 2023 as a tribute to NASCAR's 75th anniversary.
 The pitch of the exhibit changes through its length, each degree of banking marked and matched to that of an actual track.
-In the Heritage Speedway exhibit, you can trace NASCAR’s more than 60 years of history through trophies, uniforms, car parts and even pieces of pavement cut from different tracks.
+In the Heritage Speedway exhibit, you can trace NASCAR’s 70+ years of history through trophies, uniforms, car parts and even pieces of pavement cut from different tracks.
 But looking is one thing, and trying is another.
 You’ll find interactive exhibits in the Inside NASCAR portion of the hall.
 You can build your own race car at the virtual painting booth, explore celebrated racetracks through photos and projections, and try out your skills as a NASCAR reporter.

 Day 2: Race Shops & Speed Street